Ecommerce Inventory Management: 16 Best Practices in 2023

-The most basic method of estimating demand is by creating a graph of sales data.
-Based on the graph, you can draw linear lines to find out if there are any patterns in your company’s growth rate.
+The most basic method of estimating demand is creating a sales data graph.
+Based on the chart, you can draw linear lines to find out if there are any patterns in your company’s growth rate.

 The main disadvantage is it requires some knowledge of statistics.
 It is easy to use but will require experienced analysts with relevant knowledge.

-Using moving average, the demand forecast is calculated as follows:
+Using the moving average, the demand forecast is calculated as follows:

-If you find it hard to do it manually you can use a software like Increff.
+If you find it hard to do it manually, you can use software like Increff.

 #10: Use a third-party inventory management software

-We’ve been emphasizing this point here and there throughout the post, but it’s best we just express it plainly: at some point, every business has to abandon manual processes.
+We’ve been emphasizing this point here and there throughout the post, but it’s best to express it plainly: every business must abandon manual processes at some point.

 It is easy and inexpensive to purchase a third-party inventory management system.
 This kind of software will cover all the basics of stock management with some additional features for more complex situations.

-You can also purchase programs that are tailored to your needs, so you have total control over the layout, look, and feel.
+You can also purchase programs tailored to your needs, giving you total control over the layout, look, and feel.
 One problem is that once you have it set up, you will have to train staff members on how to use it.

-And, if you’re a busy ecommerce store owner, why would you want to waste time constructing Excel reports and scouring through ancient files for historic information?
+And, if you’re a busy ecommerce store owner, why would you waste time constructing Excel reports and scouring through old files for historical information?

-I recommend using softwares like Quickbooks, Xero, odoo.
+I recommend using software like Quickbooks, Xero, odoo.